pragmaeuge/flipper_zero_bts_demo_app/Readme.md

 ## Overview

-This application sets up a Bluetooth service with a specific UUID and a characteristic that returns a constant string value.
+This application sets up a Bluetooth service with a specific UUID and a characteristic that returns a constant string value using Flipper Zero (0.105.0).
 The application also includes GUI elements and manages resources efficiently.

 ## Features